gautamkhaire/Finterest/README.md

 A Systematic Investment Plan (SIP) is an investment tool which allows the investor to invest a fixed amount at regular intervals in a Mutual Fund scheme.
 SIP works by investing a fixed amount at a defined frequency.

+Implementation Details and Technologies:

 The Front-End is implemented using HTML to build the skeleton of website and CSS to beautify the pages and JS to make pages interactive and AJAX is used for Multi-Step form.
-With the help of the Mulit-Step Form only information details are fetched from the user for generating the report.
+With the help of the Multi-Step Form, user information details are fetched stagewise for generating the report.

-The data fetched from the webpage is stored on the cloud for further processing and storage.
-This is achieved by interfacing the webpage with google sheets via a predefined google form .All the calculations required for generating the output values are performed automatically as each column has been defined with a specific formula.
-The report generated is customized for each client using a template report having placeholders.Using the Appscript of the concerned google sheet , a function is written to populate the template report with values for the recently inserted record.
-Also a button is created on the sheet to "Generate Pdf" which when clicked triggers the function defined in the AppScript.
+The data fetched from the webpage is then stored on the cloud for further processing and storage.
+This is achieved by interfacing the webpage with google sheets via a predefined google form.
+All the calculations required for generating the output values are performed automatically as each column has been defined with a specific formula.
+The report generated is customized for each client using a template having placeholders.

+Using the AppScript of the concerned google sheet, a function is written to populate the template report with values for the recently inserted record.
+The "Generate Pdf" button can thus be clicked which triggers the function defined in the AppScript to generate a personalised financial report.
 The report pdf is then mailed to the client.

+Check out "Sample_Report.pdf" for a definitive example!